- ✓ Book Online Now

 - ✓ Save time, save money

-Shrewsbury was a quintessential medieval market town, and these days plenty of its medieval architecture survives.
-It’s also retained a traditional feel and a great local produce market known by foodies far and wide.
+Shrewsbury was a quintessential medieval market town and today much of its medieval architecture survives.
+It has also retained a traditional feel and a great local produce market known by foodies far and wide.
 The best places to stay in Shrewsbury include some fabulous inns and restaurants with rooms, so this is a truly great destination for anyone interested in eating well.

-Just nine miles from the border with Wales, Shrewsbury was strategically important, as well as commercially, and it has historic garrisons, a regimental museum and a castle, as well as market squares, the Market Hall and the Elizabethan Old Market Hall - now an art house cinema.
+Just nine miles from the border with Wales, Shrewsbury was strategically important and has historic garrisons, a regimental museum and a castle, as well as market squares, the Market Hall and the Elizabethan Old Market Hall - now an art house cinema.
 There’s also an 11th Century castle, the scenic ruins of an abbey and a museum and art gallery.
 Shrewsbury’s other great claim to fame is as the birthplace of Charles Darwin.

 Our pick of the best places to stay in Shrewsbury are all great bases for exploring the city whether you're here for the history or simply to sample the food!